codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 #### Step 3: Configure OAuth2 settings for Custom Application in Codefresh

-To complete custom provider authentication, configure the settings for the Custom OAuth2 Application in Codefresh.
+Configure the settings for the Custom OAuth2 Application in Codefresh.
 Configuring the settings creates a K8s ConfigMap that references the OAuth secret credentials.
 When configuring the settings, you can work in Form mode, or directly update the YAML manifest.

 >Important:
   > The values for all the settings in the ConfigMap are the `keys` in the secret file.